-A data template field defines the properties of an individual data element within a data template.
+A data template's fields define the properties of an individual data element created from that data template.

-A data template field defines the user interface control and other properties that influence how the field behaves in the Content Editor and the Page Editor.
-For more information about fields, see Chapter 4, The Template Field.
+A data template field defines the user interface control and other properties that influence how the field behaves in the Content Editor and Page Editor.
+For more information about fields, see the section The Template Field.